Rudolph Valentino: Breakthrough and rise to stardom

-Jesse L. Lasky intended to capitalize on the star power of Valentino, and cast him in a role that solidified his reputation as the "Latin lover".
+Jesse L. Lasky intended to capitalize on the star power of Valentino, and cast him in a role that solidified his reputation as the "Latin Lover."
 In The Sheik (1921), Valentino played the starring role of Sheik Ahmed Ben Hassan.
 The film was a major success and defined not only his career but his image and legacy.
 Valentino tried to distance the character from a stereotypical portrayal of an Arab man.
 Asked if Lady Diana (his love interest) would have fallen for a "savage" in real life, Valentino replied, "People are not savages because they have dark skins.
-The Arabian civilization is one of the oldest in the world ... the Arabs are dignified and keen-brained."
+The Arabian civilization is one of the oldest in the world … the Arabs are dignified and keen-brained."

+Peak fame and major films

 Famous Players produced four more feature-length films over the next 15 months.
 His leading role in Moran of the Lady Letty was of a typical Douglas Fairbanks nature; however, to capitalize on Valentino's bankability, his character was given a Spanish name and ancestry.
 The film received mixed reviews, but was still a hit with audiences.

-In November 1921, Valentino starred alongside Gloria Swanson in Beyond the Rocks.
-The film contained lavish sets and extravagant costumes, though Photoplay magazine said the film was "a little unreal and hectic."
-Released in 1922, the film was a critical disappointment.
-Years after its release, Beyond the Rocks was thought to be lost, save for a one-minute portion.
-But in 2002, the film was discovered by the Netherlands Film Museum.
-The restored version was released on DVD in 2006.